-All Argo data (Roemmich et al., 2009) available for the study region was considered (http://dx.doi.org/10.13155/29825).
-Argo float data is collected and made freely available by the international Argo project and the national programs that contribute to it.
-For the analysis, only delayed mode data with a data quality flag of probably good or better was used.
+All Argo data (Roemmich et al..
+2009) available for the study region were considered (https://doi.org/doi:10.13155/29825).
+Argo float data are collected and made freely available by the international Argo project and the national programs that contribute to it.
+For the analysis, only delayed mode data with a data quality flag of "probably good" or better were used.

-The Argo profile data was used in this study to quantify the temporal evolution of salinity anomalies in the tropical Atlantic on two characteristic density surfaces (26.8 kg m-3 and 27.2 kg m-3).
-Anomalies of salinity were calculated with respect to the mean state given by the MIMOC climatology (see Sect.
+The Argo profile data were used in this study to quantify the temporal evolution of salinity anomalies in the tropical Atlantic on two characteristic density surfaces (26.8 and 27.2 kg m^{-3}).
+Anomalies of salinity were calculated with respect to the mean state given by MIMOC (see Sect.
 2.3) for the period 2004-2016.
-Subsequently, mean salinity anomalies were calculated for different periods as well as a decadal tendency was estimated for the whole period.
+Subsequently, mean salinity anomalies were calculated for different periods and a decadal tendency was estimated for the whole period.